 Address: Staroměstské nám.
 1, 110 00 Josefov, Czechia

-Another popular tourist attraction in Prague is the Astronomical Clock (or Prague Orloj), located in Old Town Square.
-The clock was first installed in 1410 and is the third-oldest astronomical clock in the world, and the oldest clock in the world that is still working.
+Another popular tourist attraction in Prague is the Astronomical Clock (or Prague Orloj) in Old Town Square.
+The clock, first installed in 1410, is the third-oldest astronomical clock in the world and the oldest clock in the world that is still working.
 For us at ViaTravelers, this is one of our favorite attractions worldwide.

-The clock is quite complex and has several different moving parts that represent the positions of the sun, moon, and stars.
+This magnificent clock is incredibly complex and has many moving parts that represent the positions of the sun, moon, and stars.
 It also has an hourly show where the 12 apostles move past a small window at the top of the clock.

-The Astronomical Clock is definitely worth seeing when in Prague, even if you’re not particularly interested in astronomy!
+The Astronomical Clock is definitely worth seeing in Prague, even if you are like me and are not particularly interested in astronomy or clocks.
 The clock is located in a very accessible location in the heart of Prague and is very easy to get to.
-There is no admission fee to see the clock, so be sure to take a look next time you’re in Old Town Square.
+There is no admission fee to see the clock from the street, so be sure to look if you are exploring Old Town Square.

-There is no shortage of things to do near the Astronomical Clock in Old Town Square either!
+There is no shortage of things to do near the Astronomical Clock in Old Town Square.
 You can find plenty of restaurants and cafes to grab a bite, bars and pubs to grab a yummy local beer, or you can do some souvenir hunting or get a dose of retail therapy.
-Plus, if you’re interested in learning more about the history of Prague, you can also visit the Old Town Hall, which is located right next to the clock.
+Plus, if you’re interested in learning more about the history of Prague, you can also visit the Old Town Hall, which is right next to the clock.

 This part of town is a convenient place to start a day of sightseeing around Prague.
-When bumbling around this part of the city, I highly recommend taking a walking tour of the city or a boat cruise on the Vltava River to see all the sights that Prague has to offer!
+When bumbling around this part of the city, I highly recommend taking a walking tour of the city or a boat cruise on the Vltava River to see all the sights that Prague has to offer.